ecordes-vt/docs/src/docs/developer/engines/tutorial/engine-tutorial-step-1.md

 <div style="width: 35%"><iframe src="https://player.vimeo.com/video/375527586?color=ff9933&title=0&byline=0&portrait=0" style="border:0;top:0;left:0;width:75%;height:75%;" allow="autoplay; fullscreen" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

-Assuming you've already accomplished the prerequisites outlined in [Before You Begin](developer/engines/tutorial/?id=before-you-begin), your first step in creating an engine should be to register it with Veritone.
+Assuming you've already accomplished the prerequisites outlined in [Before You Begin](developer/engines/tutorial/?id=before-you-begin), your first step in creating an engine (yes, even before writing any code!) should be to register the engine with Veritone.

-> In this step, you'll obtain a Veritone-assigned Engine ID, and generate your manifest.json file using an online UI.
+> In this step, you'll obtain a Veritone-assigned Engine ID, and generate your `manifest.json` file using a simple online UI.

 1\.
 Go to [https://developer.veritone.com/](https://developer.veritone.com/) and sign in.

 2\.
 Click on the blue **NEW** button (upper left) and select **ENGINE** from the dropdown list.
 The first page of the New Engine wizard opens.
 (This is the Functionality page.)

 3\.
-Determine the Engine Class that applies to your engine; click into the associated widget (to expose more choices); and select the capability that applies to your engine.
+Determine the Engine Class that applies to your engine; scroll down if need be; click into the associated widget (to expose more choices); and select the capability that applies to your engine.
 In our case, the Hello World engine is a **Text** engine with **Keyword Extraction** capability.

 ![Choose an engine capability](NewEngine-Capability.png)